NaphtaliO/ShiftWizard/Project Report.md

 ![Blank diagram](https://user-images.githubusercontent.com/48455262/222864284-c8511aff-bc01-460d-b308-6c3d7715d3a5.png)

+## Lessons Learned
+1 -	Team Roles and Responsibilites:

+Defining team roles and responsibilities was essential for ensuring that everyone knows what they are responsible for and what is expected of them.
+It also helps prevent confusion and overlapping work.
+For example, some of our team members had different strengths and weaknesses, such as coding ability, writing ability and idea and feature imagination.
+By splitting up roles according to these strengths and characteristics, the development ran much smoother and efficient.

+2 -	Time Management:

+Time management was crucial for ensuring that the project was completed on schedule.
+Creating a project timeline, as can be found above in the “Path of Development” section, and setting realistic deadlines helped the team stay on track to complete tasks on a timeframe that suited the quick nature of the module.
+As can be seen on the plan, the team did not get to complete two of our original stretch goals.
+We originally planned them as stretch goals with the objective to complete them all, but we knew the short timeframe of the project might not allow for these.
+In the end, the team was happy to complete one of these stretch goals, but perhaps with better time management, all could have been completed.

+3 -	Adaptability:

+No matter how well-planned the project development was, unexpected challenges did arise.
+For example, availability was a struggle for the group for the first weeks.
+We had an unfortunate string of illness and absences for the majority of the team on two weeks during the already short project.
+Thankfully, we as a team were as adaptable as possible, and moved to online collaboration and different meeting times where it was possible to keep the efficiency of the project as high as possible.

+4 -	Documentation and Planning:

+Keeping on top of changes in goals and structure would have saved the group time.
+Retrospective changes needed to be to the software and the report, which took up valuable time that could have been used else ware.
+Documenting all these changes and decisions would help future developers understand the project and make improvements.

 ## References
 Drake, R.G.
 (2017) “E-roster policy: Insights and implications of codifying nurse scheduling,” Health Informatics Journal, 25(3), pp. 844–857.
 Available at: https://doi.org/10.1177/1460458217724579.